Moll Davis: Fall from affection and exile

 In 1669 Moll gave birth to a daughter, Mary.
 King Charles was the father.
 Shortly after the child's birth, Charles dismissed Moll, possibly due to some chicanery caused by Nell Gwyn, a new rival for his affection.
 Nell and Moll were such rivals for the king's affection that Nell was said to have purposely dropped a powerful laxative into food Moll was to eat before she was to leave for the king's chamber.

 But Moll did not leave empty-handed: Charles awarded her an annual pension for life of £1,000.
 In January 1667–68, Pepys notes that the king had furnished a house specifically for Moll Davis, writing, "in Suffolke Street most richly, which is a most infinite shame."
 At the time this street belonged to James Howard, 3rd Earl of Suffolk, a nephew of Thomas Howard, the presumed father of Moll.
 She is given in the home rate books of 1672–73 but not earlier.

-As a celebrated actress and society lady, she was the subject of many portraits by the preeminent artist Sir Peter Lely.
+As an actress and society lady, she was the subject of many portraits by the preeminent artist Sir Peter Lely.